zo-pro/zo-pro/README.md

 - **Reviews & Feedback**: Rating system after task completion
 - **Transaction History**: Complete transaction records and details

-## $CoAI Token
+## $ZoAI Token

-The platform is powered by the $CoAI token, which serves as the primary medium of exchange within the ecosystem.
+The platform is powered by the $ZoAI token, which serves as the primary medium of exchange within the ecosystem.
 For detailed information about the token, see [TOKEN.md](./TOKEN.md).

 ## System Architecture